-Funny story, my partner asked me what I required from our apartment hunt and I said, as a joke, that Target needed to be walking distance.
+Funny story, my partner asked me what I required from our apartment hunt and I said, as a joke, that Target needed to be within walking distance.
 Well, guess what?!
 All of our apartments have since had a Target within walking distance!
-While this has not always been great for my wallet, it has been great for any last minute needs (like when we run out of a cleaning supply or when I needed a yellow shirt for a last-minute Halloween costume).
+While this has not always been great for my wallet, it has been great for any last-minute needs (like when we run out of a cleaning supply or when I need a yellow shirt for a last-minute Halloween costume).

-Whether you’re moving soon or you’re just casually testing the apartment-hunting waters, I hope this post helped to kickstart your apartment hunting and gave you ideas about what parts of the process you need to think through before committing to the apartment of your dreams.
+Whether you’re moving soon or you’re just casually testing the apartment-hunting waters, I hope this post helped kickstart your apartment-hunting and gave you ideas about what parts of the process you need to think through before committing to the apartment of your dreams.

-Whether you’re living in the big city or closer to the suburbs, this are just a few of the things to keep in mind when searching for a new apartment.
+Whether you’re living in a big city or closer to the suburbs, these are just a few of the things to keep in mind when searching for a new apartment.